 Skin grafts and flaps can be used to treat a number of different conditions.
 The most common are:

-- Extensive trauma or chronic wound
+- Extensive trauma

 - Severe burns